johnnyw66/picoflipperzero/README.md

 ## Code Instructions

-Install MicroPython on your Pico and upload the main.py source.
+Install MicroPython on your Pico and upload the main.py, replaysub.py, compress.py and doorbell.sub source.

 Upload your captured FlipperZero '.sub' file to the top directory of the Pico.

-After editing the 'file_path' in **main.py** to match your '.sub' file - run **main.py** (automatically run on power reset).
+After editing the 'file_path' in **replaysub.py** to match your '.sub' file - run **main.py** by powe cycling your Pico.
 ```
 file_path = 'doorbell.sub'
 #file_path = 'CarOpen.sub'